minlanyu/cs243-site/README.md

 ## Syllabus

 We have introduced a group of new papers this year again.
 The papers we read have an emphasis on distributed systems and networking in the ML area.
+Review submission starts from 9/12 class.

 ### Introduction
 - 9/3 Tu: Introduction (Minlan)